js-bits/model/README.md

 [TBD]

+More examples can be found in [examples](https://github.com/js-bits/model/tree/main/examples) folder

 ## How is this different from [JSON Schema](https://json-schema.org/)?

-JSON Schema serves more as a data format description while `Model` is much more functional and gives you more control over data.
+JSON Schema serves more as a data format description, while `Model` is much more functional and gives you more control over data.

 [TBD]

+## Ok.
+But, what about TypeScript?

+Not every project is built with TypeScript.
+And not every project needs TypeScript.

+[TBD]

+You can also use [JSDoc](https://jsdoc.app/) to achieve similar result.

-## How about immutability?
+## How about immutability, then?

 Well, immutability is not a dogma.